Makeshift/Marauder/Readme.md

 This particular repo does not contain the media watching/distribution stack.
 Once I've cleaned that up for release, there will be a link to it here.

+## Getting Started

+This Readme is huge, so I made a smaller "Getting Started" page [here](docs/getting_started.md).
+This should be enough to get you going without having to read all of this crap.

 ## Motivation

 There are several other attempts at this, such as [Cloudbox](https://github.com/Cloudbox/Cloudbox) and [PGBlitz](https://github.com/PGBlitz/PGBlitz.com), however I found these setups a little lacking in certain areas.